-The figure remains the same as last year, as there is very little movement in the size of housing cost data, which would serve to impact the figure.
+The figure continues to remain the same as last year and the year before that, as there is very little movement in the size of housing cost data, which would serve to impact the figure.

 As noted elsewhere in this report, this metric is linked to that for Pre-Manufactured Value (PMV) in that any increase in that metric should serve to reduce the percentage of cost incurred on site-based Preliminaries.
 However, there is no meaningful data available to demonstrate that potential correlation.